Wursthaus Kitchen – Introduction

 You will also find a wide range of Tasmania’s and Europe’s best wines, as well as local, interstate and overseas food products.

 You will be able to buy Pyengana cheese or the well-known Heidi gruyere, for example.
-Or you will find local saffron, Woodbridge Smokehouse smoked ocean trout, Pirates Bay pickled octopus, Ashbolt olive oil, Kindred Organics Rolled Oats and much more.
+Or you will find local saffron, Woodbridge Smokehouse smoked ocean trout, Pirates Bay pickled octopus, Ashbolt olive oil, Kindred Organics Rolled Oats and the much-praised Shima Wasabi and much more.

 There is also a good fresh meat section where you can buy Cape Grim beef, Flinders Island lamb (the meat benefits from the high quantity of salt in the pastures here) and Huon Valley Berkshires pork products (we particularly enjoy cooking the pork shoulders from this producer).